 This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors of Steel Partners Holdings GP Inc. ("General Partner"), the general partner of Steel Partners Holdings L.P. (the "Company"), for use at the annual meeting of limited partners of the Company and at all adjournments and postponements thereof (the "Meeting").
-The Meeting will be held at the Portofino Hotel, located at 260 Portofino Way, Redondo Beach, CA 90277 at 9:00 a.m. local time, for the following purposes:
+The Meeting will be held at The Portofino Hotel & Marina located at 260 Portofino Way, Redondo Beach, California 90277 at 10:00 a.m. local time, for the following purposes:

-1. To elect five (5) independent directors to serve on the Board of Directors (the "Board" or "Board of Directors") of our General Partner until the limited partners' annual meeting in 2013 and until their successors are duly elected and qualified.
+- 1. To elect five (5) independent directors to serve on the Board of Directors (the "Board" or "Board of Directors") of our General Partner until the limited partners' annual meeting in 2013 and until their successors are duly elected and qualified; - 2.
+To consider and approve an advisory resolution regarding the compensation of the Company's named executive officers; - 3.
+To consider and act upon an advisory vote on the frequency at which the Company should include an advisory vote regarding the compensation of the Company's named executive officers in its proxy statement; and - 4.
+To transact any other business that may properly come before the meeting and any adjournment or postponement thereof.